angular/material-start/README.md

 ### Step #3: Hard-Coded HTML

-Here you will use hard-coded elements and Angular Material UI componetns to render and layout each container's children elements.
+Here you will use hard-coded elements and Angular Material UI components to render and layout each container's children elements.

 * Show a list of Users in the `md-sideNav` container
   *  Use the `md-list`, `md-button`, and `md-icon` components with mock data
 * Show mock user details in the `md-content` container

 > Note: that the md-sidenav is the container for the **master** Users List view, and the md-content is the container for the **detail** User Detail view.